-Label revisions for 2018 require specialized training for users as outlined in this section.
-More informaion and a link to training locations and dates can be found in this section also.
+State-specific labels have been approved for the 2019 growing season, which include additional restrictions beyond the Federal labels.
+Additionally, Federal label revisions for 2019 require specialized training for users as outlined in this section.
+More information and a link to training locations and dates can be found in this section also.

 The DriftWatch™ Specialty Crop Site Registry is a voluntary communication tool that enables crop producers, beekeepers, and pesticide applicators to work together to protect specialty crops and apiaries through use of the DriftWatch™ registry mapping program.

 Agrichemical, lawn care wash water, pesticide application and operations, pesticide misuse and pesticide production and company registration forms.